.

 Heath Wogan wrote:

-The Centura was available in the KB and KC models.
-The KB was available in a GL model while the KC was available as a GL or GLX model.
-Differences between the KB and KC were velour seats (available in the KC) and a collapsable steering column (as in the Valiants) was only available in the KC series.
-I believe rear demisters were also only available in the KC's but I'm not 100 percent sure.
+The Chrysler Centura was available in the KB and KC models.
+The KB car was available in a GL model while the KC car was available as a GL or GLX model.
+Velour seats and a collapsable steering column (as in the Valiants) were only available in the KC series; I believe rear demisters were also only available in the KC cars but I'm not sure.

 I have owned three KB Centuras and found them all to be extremely reliable.
-My first was a 4 cyl, 4 spd which I later replaced with a 245 and 3spd.
-My present Centura is a 265 with a Toyota 5spd.
+My first was a 4 cyl, 4 speed which I later replaced with a 245 with three speed.
+My present Centura is a 265 with a Toyota 5 speed transmission.

-The Centuras are extremely light in the rear and suffer in the handling department a little.
-But it is possible to achieve decent handling.
+The Centuras are extremely light in the rear and suffer in handling a little, but it is possible to achieve decent handling.
 The major attraction is the straight-line performance.
 With a relatively stock motor it is possible to achieve quarter mile times in the 15 second bracket.
 I have heard of a street-legal Centura which achieved 11.1 second quarter mile times at Oran Park near Sydney.

 The 2.0 litre motor was an overhead cam, alloy-head crossflow with a two barrel Weber.
 The 2.0 litre version was available as a basic setup or as a sports model which included a sports exhaust system: 4-into-2-into-1.
 The K-frame supporting the 4 cylinder differed to the frame supporting the six at the forward control arm mounting.
 The six had the mounting integrated with the K-frame while the mount was merely suspended from the chasis in the four cylinder models.
 The four cylinder models also lacked the vented disc brakes of the sixes and I believe some had a 4-stud wheel pattern as opposed to the sixes 5-stud pattern.

-My 4-cylinder started off on the production line as a six and was therefore equipped with all the six cylinder components (including the K-frame).
+My 4 cylinder used a 2-barrel Weber carburetor with a water controlled choke; they also had a thermatic fan.
+It started off on the production line as a six and was therefore equipped with all the six cylinder components (including the K-frame).
 With the six suspension my four cylinder model handled exceptionally well around corners.
 Parts are hard to get for the motors but I heard of a guy who had the 2.0 litre taken to a 2.8 litre with Chevy pistons, which improved performance to the extent that it was challenging many V8s.

-Darren Ponton, of the City of Perth, wrote that most Centura bodies were left on the docks for years, delaying its introduction.
-Immediately prior to the Centura arriving in Australia, the French conducted nuclear tests in the South Pacific, and the Australian Waterside Workers Union introduced bans on handling French products.
-The newly elected Labour Government were sympathetic (or didn't want to upset them) so the bodies were left on the wharves until 1974 when the tests stopped (for a while).
+Darren Ponton, of the City of Perth, wrote that, just before the Chrysler Centura arrived in Australia, the French conducted nuclear tests in the South Pacific.
+The Australian Waterside Workers Union banned on handling French products, and the newly elected Labour Government were sympathetic (or didn't want to upset them) so the bodies were left on the wharves until 1974 when the tests stopped (for a while).
 As result of all that "sea air" many Centuras started rusting before they were built!

 Chrysler Centura pictures